U.S. Vote Foundation: Voter services and site usage

-US Vote provides services for voters in all states and territories.
-Overseas American citizens, U.S. State Department employees, and active duty uniformed service members and their accompanying families, within and outside of the United States can register to vote from abroad and request their ballots using US Vote's suite of voter services.
+U.S. Vote provides services for voters in all states and territories.
+Overseas U.S. citizens, U.S. State Department employees, and active duty uniformed service members and their accompanying families, within and outside of the United States can register to vote from abroad and request their ballots using U.S. Vote's suite of voter services.

-US Vote licenses its data, including contact information for approximately 8,000 local election offices, to partners including the U.S. Postal Service, the National Association of Secretaries of State, Rock the Vote, Vote.org and some corporations (Exxon Mobil, for instance, licenses a custom website to help its overseas workers access absentee ballots).
+U.S. Vote licenses its data, including contact information for approximately 8,000 local election offices, to partners such as the U.S. Postal Service, the National Association of Secretaries of State, Rock the Vote, Vote.org, and some corporations (ExxonMobil, for instance, licenses a custom website to help its overseas workers access absentee ballots).

-In November 2015, the organization's Local/Municipal Election Dates and Deadlines Data Management System and API was selected for the Knight Foundation's Prototype Fund.
-It aims to create a nationwide system to collect, maintain and distribute information on upcoming local election dates and deadlines.
+In November 2015, the organization's Local/Municipal Election Dates and Deadlines Data Management System and API were selected for the Knight Foundation's Prototype Fund.
+It aims to create a nationwide system to collect, maintain, and distribute information on upcoming local election dates and deadlines.

-US Vote had 2.6 million visits in 2016 on two portals that the group maintains.
-The organization has seen a 400 percent increase in ballot requests on their system since 2012.
+U.S. Vote had 2.6 million visits in 2016 on two portals that the group maintains.
+The organization has seen a 400 percent increase in ballot requests on its system since 2012.

-Through USVF's websites, voters have access to registration information, a downloadable Federal Write-In Absentee Ballot (Vote-Print-Mail Ballot), state-specific voter information directory (SVID), a local election official directory, and a "voter help-desk."
+Through U.S Vote's websites, voters have access to registration information, a downloadable Federal Write-In Absentee Ballot (Vote-Print-Mail Ballot), state-specific voter information directory (SVID), a local election official directory, and a "voter help-desk."
 In total, the organization's voter services include the following: